Inflammatory Bowel Disease (IBD) in cats can be a real struggle for both your feline friend and you as a pet owner.

 So what is this disease and why do these cats suffer from so many gastrointestinal symptoms?

 What is Inflammatory Bowel Disease

-IBS is a psychosomatic condition (albeit with very real physical symptoms), IBD in cats refers to a group of chronic inflammatory conditions which severely impact the cat's gastrointestinal tract.
+IBS is a psychosomatic condition (albeit with very real physical symptoms).
+However, IBD in cats refers to a group of chronic inflammatory conditions that severely impact the cat's gastrointestinal tract.

 What should have been a moderate immune reaction turns into an out-of-control thickening of the inner lining of the small intestinal tract.
-As a result, the microscopic shape of the lining changes in ways which diminish the cat's ability to digest food.
+As a result, the microscopic shape of the lining changes in ways that diminish the cat's ability to digest food.

 IBD Symptoms in Cats

-Treating IBD in Cats
+Treating Inflammatory Bowel Disease (IBD) in Cats

-During an active episode your vet may prescribe steroids, antibiotics and possibly probiotics or prebiotics as well.
+During an active episode, your vet may prescribe steroids, antibiotics, and possibly probiotics or prebiotics as well.
 Drugs for dealing with symptoms such as nausea may be prescribed as well.

 You may also want to consider consulting with a veterinarian nutritionist.
 You can find such a specialist via the American College of Veterinary Nutrition (http://www.acvn.org/) or The European College of Veterinarian Comparative Nutrition (http://www.esvcn.eu/).

 Inflammatory Bowel Disease (IBD) in cats is a chronic inflammatory condition, distinct from Irritable Bowel Syndrome, causing gastrointestinal symptoms like diarrhea, vomiting, and weight loss.